wombleton/jumpguard/src/pages/conditions.md

 ## Stressed

-Mental strain from pressure, fear, or overwhelming situations. -1 die penalty to all tests until recovered.
+Mental strain from pressure, fear, or overwhelming situations.

+> Any of the crew being Stressed subtracts 1 from all conflict disposition.

 ## Angry

-Emotional volatility from frustration, betrayal, or injustice. -1 die penalty to all tests, but +1 die to actions driven by anger.
+Emotional volatility from frustration, betrayal, or injustice.

+> Any of the crew being Angry subtracts 1 from a conflict that uses Will as its base.

 ## Tired

-Physical or mental exhaustion from overexertion or lack of rest. -1 die penalty to all tests until proper rest is obtained.
+Physical or mental exhaustion from overexertion or lack of rest.

+> Any of the crew being Tired subtracts 1 from all conflict disposition.

 ## Injured

-Physical harm from combat, accidents, or environmental dangers. -1 die penalty to all tests, may worsen if not treated.
+Physical harm from combat, accidents, or environmental dangers.

+> Being Injured subtracts -1D from Will, Health, and skill tests.
+It does not affect Circles or condition recovery rolls.

 ## Sick

-Illness, poisoning, or disease. -1 die penalty to all tests, may spread to others or worsen over time.
+Illness, poisoning, or disease.

+> Being Sick subtracts -1D from Will, Health, and skill tests.
+It does not affect Circles or condition recovery rolls.

 ## Rating zero

-When any ability drops to zero, the character is incapacitated in that area.
-Zero Will means breakdown, zero Health means unconscious.
+If your ability in any test is reduced to zero from being Injured or Sick, you cannot test it.
+You cannot benefit from teamwork or help.

 ## Multiple conditions